Fishkeeping Tips 2: Flake Foods, Brine Shrimp

 is cheapest, table salt etc. Iodized salt is OK, and in fact recommended by some fishkeepers.
 Premixed aquarium

 salt used for saltwater aquariums is best if available).
-Add a teaspoon per liter of eggs, which in fact are not eggs
+Add a teaspoon of eggs per liter, which in fact are not eggs

 at all.
 They are small cysts (approx. 100,000 per gram) with young in a suspended state, waiting to hatch.
 Keep